 Cable SystemRequires some space between leavesFor larger, heavier doors greater than 40 feet. $6 – 20k based on system requirementsHigher cost option, but improved operation, minimal contact and long shelf life.

-A pickup bracket is a standard feature on every motorized hangar door and prices range from $150 to $250 per door leaf.
+Pickup brackets come standard on every motorized hangar door, with costs typically ranging from $150 to $250 per door leaf.

-Cable system pricing ranges from $6,000 up to $20,000 depending on door configuration and other circumstances.
+Cable systems, on the other hand, can range from $6,000 to $20,000 depending on the door configuration and other factors, and they also require more installation labor.

 Have any questions about this topic?